-Regardless of the fact that every house I have ever lived in has had one, I’ve never actually been in a loft.
+Regardless of the fact that every house I have ever lived in has had one, I’ve never actually been in a attic.
 I find this kind of odd.
 I mean, it is not like I refused to enter one, fearing I’d be encountered by an unwelcoming family of bats or, even worse, a rabid Christmas tree tired and sick of being locked up eleven months at a time.
-I only have had no motive to take this upward journey.

-Though it was, at a term, much out, it was also fictional.
-Nonetheless, the idea is molded in reality: some homes, especially elderly ones, have attics which can fairly easily be turned into a bedroom.
+Some homes, especially older ones, have attics which can fairly easily be turned into a bedroom.
 They won’t be made up of four partitions of the exact same size – finally having structures and corners unlike any other bedroom – but attic bedrooms can supply a unique, personal, and comfortable area.
 The originality of this space might even be especially appealing for those who don’t like conformity (i.e. teens).

 Turn into a Home Office: For attics that are not quite big enough to be bedrooms, but not small enough, or in the perfect location, to be drama lofts, putting in a house office may be the ideal fit.
 Anyone who has worked from home, particularly in a home with kids, knows that a home office could get hectic: with of the noise and distractions, how can anybody get anything done?